Healthy Protein Flapjacks (Vegan)

 everything you need to make this recipe!
 Just a pinch of cinnamon and vanilla essence is missing

-• Oats: standard rolled oats are the best kind of oats for flapjacks are they mix best with the other ingredients, but steel cut could also work.
+• Oats: Standard rolled oats are the best kind of oats for flapjacks, as they mix best with the other ingredients, but steel-cut oats could also work.

-• Maple syrup: If you’re not strictly vegan, honey would also be a good option here.
-Maple syrup adds a touch of sweetness to the flapjacks.
+• Maple syrup: If you're not strictly vegan, honey would also be a good option here.
+Maple syrup adds a touch of sweetness to the flapjacks and the stickiness also works as a bit of a binder!

 • Nut butter: Nut butter serves as a replacement for butter in this recipe, adding both flavour and added protein and healthy fats.
 My favourites to use are either peanut butter or almond butter.

 • Protein powder: In the original version of this recipe I first posted, I used hemp powder.
-However, I’ve since tested using pea protein instead and it works great – while also almost doubling the protein content!
+However, I've since tested using pea protein or just standard vanilla protein powder instead, and both options work great - while also almost doubling the protein content!

 • Vanilla essence and cinnamon: to add some more flavour to the flapjacks!